Artesians/TCL/enemy-data/abyss-order/abyss-mage.md

 * Creates a path of flame that will slowly traverse towards the player.
 * Teleports closer to the player, the teleport can hurt the player if close enough.
 * Summons 3 fiery skulls that will breath fire in a triangle shape multiple times.
-* Starts dancing and summoning flame geysers around himself, at the end it'll create an explosion and re-shield it's self.
+* Starts dancing and summoning flame geysers around himself, at the end it'll create an explosion and re-shield itself.
 This is the only attack that happens once the mage is unshielded.
 {% endtab %}
 {% endtabs %}